patatetom/isohybrid-bios-uefi/README.md

 # no bootable device :-(
 ```

-The objective is now to reconstruct an ISO hybrid image bootable from BIOS or UEFI from the TCL ISO image.
+The objective is now to reconstruct an ISO hybrid image bootable from BIOS or UEFI from the Core ISO image.